 - lexicographical sort order is defined as a character-based dictionary sort with the character order as defined by the POSIX C locale.
 For example "abc", "abc17", "abc5", "abc59" and "abcd" are in lexicographical order. - natural sort order is similar to lexicographical order except that runs of adjacent digits are considered to be numbers embedded within the text string, ordered numerically when compared to each other and ordered as single digits when compared to the surrounding non-digit characters.
 Runs that differ only in the number of leading zeros (thus are numerically tied) are ordered by more-zeros coming before fewer-zeros.
 The characters '-' and '.' are considered as ordinary characters, so apparently negative or fractional values are not treated as part of an embedded number.
-For example, "abc", "abc+5", "abc-5", "abc03", "abc03", "abc03", "abc08", "abc08", "abc8", "abc17", "abc17.+", "abc17.2", "abc17.d", "abc59" and "abcd" are in natural order. - umi is a lexicographical sort by the UMI tag.
-The MI tag should be used for comparing UMIs.
-The RX tag may be used in its absence but is not guaranteed to be unique across multiple libraries.
+For example, "abc", "abc+5", "abc-5", "abc03", "abc03", "abc5", "abc08", "abc08", "abc8", "abc17", "abc17.+", "abc17.2", "abc17.d", "abc59" and "abcd" are in natural order.